Tanstack Forms

 Decision Rule

 Start with native HTML forms and server actions.
-Add a library when you hit one of these: conditional fields, multi-step wizards, complex validation chains, or array fields.
-Not before.
+The action attribute takes a server action, not a client function.
+Add TanStack Form when you hit conditional fields, multi-step wizards, complex validation chains, or array fields.
+Even then, the server action stays in action.
+TanStack enhances — it does not replace.

 Context